Leveraging Large Language Models for Collective Decision-Making: Discussion

 \subsection{Ablation Study}

 A natural question arises about our system design: \emph{How do different components of the system affect the system performance?} We derived several insights from our experiments.

 Firstly, as shown in \cref{tab:baselines}, the intent extraction module is essential to the functionality of the system both in terms of user-friendliness as well as system performance.
 Specifically, we observed that even though with the intent extraction module, the performance was worse in the first round (cf. the performance comparison between the two baselines in \cref{tab:baselines}), the effect of this module became positive when the coordination proceeds in rounds.
-This is because the intent extraction module allows the users to communicate their preferences, express their opinions about the suggested options, or propose alterations to the existing options.
-Moreover, we found that the system was robust to paraphrased preferences, indicating that the intent extraction module effectively extracted the same intents from similarly phrased preferences.
+In the initial round, communication between members and the system may be unclear, potentially leading to suboptimal results.
+However, as coordination progresses, the intent extraction module can better understand members' preferences by asking clarifying questions.
+In later rounds, members can also propose adjustments to existing options through the intent extraction module, thereby improving system metrics.
+Moreover, we found that the system was robust to the paraphrased preferences, indicating that the intent extraction module effectively extracted the same intents from similarly phrased preferences.

 Secondly, allowing for several rounds of coordination resulted in better performance than a single-round process across all metrics (cf. \cref{tab:baselines}), since the coordination module could improve the decision candidate by soliciting more opinions and refining existing options.